Mentawai Islands – The Complete Guide To Surfing In Paradise

 Do You Need A Visa?

-The Mentawais are part of Indonesia so the same visa rules apply.
-For most nationalities this is now a free 30 day visa on arrival, but you can also pay $35USD for an extendable visa which can be extended to 60 days at the embassy.
+The Mentawais are part of Indonesia so the same visa rules apply as if you were surfing in Bali.
+For most nationalities this is now a free 30 day visa on arrival, but you can also pay 500,000IDR (in local currency, cash at the airport) for an extendable visa which can be extended to 60 days at the embassy.

 If you’re flying in from elsewhere in Indo (like Bali) you’ll be on the same visa so make sure you don’t overstay!